 Before you send your statements to UPS and USPS, have a lawyer run through them to make sure they’re not missing anything important or have incorrect verbiage.
-You don’t want to waste any time with faulty legal documents that could land you in trouble or delay fulfillment.
+You don’t want to waste any time with faulty legal documents that could land you in trouble or delay retail fulfillment.

 2. Double check your international shipping

 If you’re going to have CBD shipped internationally, make sure you fully understand where you’re allowed to ship CBD products to legally.
 For example, it’s illegal to ship CBD to Russia, China, and a handful of European countries where it’s not legal to consume CBD yet.

 Even if CBD is legal in a certain country, you may have trouble shipping items to that country.
 If you are located in the US, for example, it is a best practice to ship within the states before expanding anywhere else.

 As CBD is a newer product that’s gained a lot of traction really quickly, there is still a lot of ambiguity across countries.
 Consult your lawyer before you ship anywhere internationally.

 As your business grows, it’s going to be one of your top responsibilities to stay on top of CBD regulations.
 As the industry continues to grow and evolve, so will the rules around the products — whether that’s the shipping carriers’ rules, or state and federal laws.

 Now that you know the legal concerns to ship CBD, you need to decide how you will actually fulfill orders.
 You can try going at it alone, or you can let ShipBob handle your ecommerce fulfillment for you.

 “We were managing shipping and logistics ourselves via USPS, but we didn’t understand just how massive and difficult fulfillment was, which prevents us from focusing on our core products.
 Now that we’re working with ShipBob, we can easily ship to all 50 US states with ease.”